The Importance Of Using Responsive Web Design

 2. Media Queries

-Whilst this might sound complicated, there are tools such as Bootstrap, H5P, and Elucidat that help with this process.
+This may sound technical, but the good news is that there are tools like Bootstrap, H5P and Elucidat that help with this process.

 3. Fluid Images